The success, management and growth of WMR is driven by a team of dedicated employees.

 Dr Tamara Street

 Dr Tamara Street is the research theme leader for Rural & Remote Health.
-As a Senior Research Fellow at Wesley Medical Research and the Institute of Health and Biomedical Innovation at the Queensland University of Technology.
-She is passionate about empowering individuals to enhance their wellness and is committed to taking action to reduce the rapidly increasing epidemics of preventable chronic diseases.
+As a Senior Research Fellow at Wesley Medical Research and the Institute of Health and Biomedical Innovation at the Queensland University of Technology, she is passionate about empowering individuals to enhance their wellness and is committed to taking action to reduce the rapidly increasing epidemics of preventable chronic diseases.

 With expertise in areas of behaviour change management, occupational health and safety, training and performance enhancement, Tamara has worked as a consultant for both private business and public sector clients.
 She has built a reputation for delivering professional health and safety programs that achieve proactive corporate health and safety risk management and enhance individual wellbeing.